People with disabilities are often marginalized by society – and there are a variety of reasons for it.

 Disabled people frequently make ableist statements and ableist assumptions.
 Sometimes this is directed outward to other disabled people, and other times, it’s directed inward towards ourselves.

 We often are made to feel like a burden, especially for folks who become disabled later in life.
-While grieving the lost identity is healthy, there’s always got to be a point when you accept who you are and decide to move forwards.

 For example, Deaf people can still enjoy music, Blind people can still paint, paraplegics can still dance, and people with pretty much any disability can still find ways to live a joyful and meaningful life.